epfl-ada/ada-2024-project-laambada/index.md

 ## Multilayer Perceptron

-In order to predict binding affinities, we trained a multilayer perceptron that took the concatenated embeddings as input.
+Our economic tier model was a multilayer perceptron that took the concatenated embeddings as input, cheap, reliable and fast.
+Training with all the new features, from shiny hyperparameter tuning to the latest in data preprocessing, we were ready to make some predictions.
 Sadly many of our clients were left disappointed as the model was not able to predict the binding affinities with a satisfying accuracy.

 ### Graph Neural Network

-Inspired by what is considered to be state of the art in terms of ML models in drug discovery, we trained our own graph neural network (GNN) to predict affinities.
+For our truly speecial clients, we have a special model.
+Directly inspired by what is considered to be state of the art in terms of ML models in drug discovery, we trained our own graph neural network (GNN) to predict affinities.
 Each ligand was represented as a graph containing the information about its structure.
 We added some relevant RDKit Descriptors to the nodes and some bond information to the edges of the graphs.
-Then we trained a GNN that took in input a graph and outputed the pIC50 of the ligand.
+Then we trained a GNN that took in input a graph and was trained to output the pIC50 of the ligand.
+Hours of training and tuning later, we were ready to make some predictions.
 The model was still not able to predict the binding affinities with a satisfying accuracy.

 Actually both models had a similar performance with a R² that most of our clients would consider as a deal breaker.
+Proof that even the most advanced models can't replace the human touch in matchmaking.

 <div >
   <!-- First Plot -->